HACKSSENTIAL RULES ~ CHAPTER II

 Features: Knights are not only skilled fighters but are also expected to understand and uphold the customs of nobility.
 They are familiar with courtly life, heraldry, and the social structures of their region.

-Assets: Starting assets are multiplied by 10 (based on the character’s background).
+Assets: Starting assets are multiplied by 10 (based on the background).
+A trained mount is granted as a bonus.

 Benefits: +1 per level to one Civic or Martial ES, starting with Education (Heraldry).
 Access to the ruler’s court, with all the influence and protections it offers.
 Familiarity with local noble families, traditions, court etiquette.

-ES: Artistic Vein (specific); Brawl; Combat Art (blunt weapons, bows, crossbows, daggers, heavy and light blades, polearms, thrown weapons); Dodge; Education (Art, Economics, Geography, Heraldry, Language, Mythology, Religion, History); Hunt; Perception; Ride; Stamina; Trained in Armors and Shields.
+ES: Artistic Vein (specific); Brawl; Combat Art (blunt weapons, bows, crossbows, daggers, heavy and light blades, polearms, thrown weapons); Dodge; Education (Art, Economics, Geography, Heraldry, Language, Mythology, Religion, History); Hunt; Perception; Ride; Trained in Armors and Shields.

 Man-at-arms (Way of Commoners)

-Description: Man-at-Arms are professional soldiers, city guards, or mercenaries.
+Description: Men-at-arms are professional soldiers, city guards, or mercenaries.
 They are fighters trained for combat and survival in hostile conditions.
 They are the backbone of military forces and often find themselves on the front lines.

 Features: These characters possess strong physical conditioning and are proficient in the use of weapons and armor.
 Whether serving in a standing army or fighting for hire, they are well-prepared for life on the battlefield.